-Reaction time is one of the most crucial functions to safe driving.
-This slows with age, but increasing distance between other cars and objects may help some older drivers.
+MENTAL Reaction time is one of the most crucial functions to safe driving.
+This slows with age but increasing distance between other cars and objects may help some older drivers.

-VISION

-Good vision is essential to safe driving.
+VISION Good vision is essential to safe driving.
 An older person may notice difficulties focusing on objects & switching focus from near to far.
 The ability to see fine detail may diminish.
 Peripheral vision may also change with age.
-This is significant, because about 98% of what we see when we drive is seen first peripherally.
+This is significant, since about 98% of what we see when we drive is seen first peripherally.
 Driving at night may become more difficult due to clarity in sight issues.
 As we get older, we need more light to see clearly.
-Approaching headlight glare may make it harder to additional set of the set of
+Approaching headlight glare may make it harder to adjust to.

-HEARING

-Some hearing loss is common among people age 65 and older.
-High pitched sounds - such as horns, sirens & train whistles - may become less audible long before low pitched ones do.
+HEARING Some hearing loss is common

+among people age 65 and older.
+High pitched sounds may become less audible long before low pitched ones do.
+This is important because horns, sirens & train whistles are high pitched.
 Studies show people who have hearing difficulties are more likely to be inattentive to their surroundings.
 Family & friends who suspect an older person doesn't hear well should recommend a hearing exam & offer to go with the older person to get one.

-America's Choice in Homecare
+America's Choice In Homecare!